twilight-project/testnets/open-testnet-1/dockerize/readme.md

 ##  How To Run

-To run Twilight Eco system. follow these steps:
+To run Twilight, follow these steps:

 1. Install [Docker](https://www.docker.com/)

 2. Clone this repo.

-3. Go to the Root Folder. this folder will have the docker-compose.yml file
+3. Go to the Root Folder.
+This folder will have the docker-compose.yml file

 4. run the command